opengisch/QField-docs/documentation/how-to/attributes-form.en.md

 list of possible deseases.
 To not clutter the form with many fields, make a group and configure a visibility expression for a group "diseases".
 Add a field "desease" with a checkbox.
-Only when the checkbox is checked, the list of diseases will be available to the user.
+Only when the checkbox is checked, the list of diseases will be available to you.

 !![Configuration of a group box that will only be shown if the checkbox "measures_taken" is checked.](../assets/images/conditional_visibility_configuration.png)